What should I know about my mature adult dog?

 Also, your dog may develop a medical condition that is effectively managed by food with specific nutrient levels.
 While many people have opinions on the best food for dogs, veterinarians have the most medical training when it comes to your dog’s nutrition.
 Work with your veterinarian to choose a quality food with targeted nutrition based on your dog’s breed, size, and needs.

-If you are thinking of or are already using supplements, like CBD, talk with your veterinarian so they can help you make the safest choices for your pet.
+If you are using supplements, such as CBD, or considering it, talk with your veterinarian so they can help you make the safest choices for your pet.

 Parasites and mature adult dogs

 Your mature adult dog needs to be protected against parasites.
 A year-round medicine to prevent intestinal parasites should be continued as part of your dog’s healthcare plan.
 Remember, parasites are found in your dog’s feces and can be transmitted to humans, so talk to your veterinarian about how to keep everyone in your home safe.
-Also, keep your mature adult dog’s heartworm preventive and flea and tick control up-to-date.
-Expect annual testing for tick-borne infection, heartworm disease, and intestinal parasites at your veterinary visit.
+Also, keep your mature adult dog’s heartworm preventive as well as flea and tick control updated.
+Expect annual testing for tick-borne infection, heartworm disease, and intestinal parasites.

 Vaccinations for mature adult dogs

 Vaccination is a crucial component to preventive medicine in dogs during all life stages.
 Vaccinations keep your dog’s immune system strong to fight against infection.
-Several vaccines were likely administered routinely throughout your dog’s life as the primary defense against serious infectious illnesses.
-Depending on your dog’s vaccine history, lifestyle changes, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule.
-Antibody titer testing to determine protection from a few specific viral infections may be suggested.
+Several vaccines likely were administered routinely throughout your dog’s life as the primary defense against serious infectious illnesses.
+Depending on your dog’s vaccine history, lifestyle changes, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or suggest other essential vaccines to ensure your dog is protected from diseases.
 Your veterinarian will advise which vaccines are necessary to keep your dog healthy.

 Your mature adult dog’s teeth

 Yes, an adult dog can have a healthy mouth and good breath!
-Periodontal disease can be prevented through regular dental examinations by your veterinarian and proper home care.
-If left untreated, periodontal disease can lead to chronic pain, infection, and poor quality of life for your dog.
-Because so many dogs are affected by dental and periodontal disease, your veterinarian will perform an oral exam during your visit so a dental plan can be designed and discussed.
-The plan may require anesthesia to obtain X-rays to further evaluate and treat periodontal disease.
+Periodontal disease can be prevented through proper home care and regular dental examinations by your veterinarian.
+Left untreated, periodontal disease can lead to chronic pain, infection, and poor quality of life.
+Because so many dogs are affected by dental and periodontal disease, your veterinarian will perform an oral exam during your visit.
+This may require anesthesia to obtain X-rays to further evaluate and treat periodontal disease.
 If you have concerns about anesthesia, tell your veterinary team!
 They are happy to answer any questions and explain the risks associated with nonanesthetic dentistry.

-It’s never too late to talk about home dental care.
+It’s never too late for home dental care.
 Find out about dental products approved by the Veterinary Oral Health Council (VOHC) that can help maximize your dog’s lifelong health.

 Your mature adult dog’s reproductive health